-You in luck though, because there is a solution to combat this problem.
+You are in luck though, because there is a solution to combat this problem.

-Some litter boxes are designed to prevent dogs from accessing them and making a mess while at it.
-These are dog proof litter boxes.
+Some litter boxes are designed to prevent dogs from accessing them and making a mess while at them.
+These are dog-proof litter boxes.

 These boxes are robust and designed as anti-dog litter boxes.